mgzeke0/movie_classifier/README.md

 You can find the pre-computed vectors [here](https://drive.google.com/open?id=1OiCfqyvJ43VSfJdkmVTl5qNV7tJcmVRc) to save time.
-The folder `vectors` should be placed under `data/training/` Then just run `python -m train.prepare_dataset --vectors`
+The folder `vectors` should be placed under `data/training/` Then just run `python -m train.prepare_dataset` without the flag --vectors

 ### Run Training